xiaochi-liu/interpretable-ml-book/manuscript/index.md

 This book is recommended for machine learning practitioners, data scientists, statisticians and anyone else interested in making machine decisions more human.

-**About me:** My name is Christoph Molnar, I am a statistician and machine learner working on making machine learning interpretable.
+**About me:** My name is Christoph Molnar, I am a statistician and machine learner, working on making machine learning interpretable.
 If you are interested in bringing interpretability to your machine learning models, feel free to contact me!

 Mail: christoph.molnar.ai@gmail.com